Understanding CMD and ENTRYPOINT Differences in Docker

 Note: If you are using both instructions, make sure to keep them in exec form.

 Let's create a new Dockerfile with both the parameters stated.
-Here's a sample Dockerfile with both the instructions.
+Here's a sample Dockerfile with both instructions.

 FROM ubuntu